FiXato/listbuffer/README.markdown

+# DEPRECATED

+This repository is no longer maintained.
+Please see https://github.com/FiXato/weechat_scripts instead.

-# listbuffer.py, version 0.5 for WeeChat version 0.3
+# listbuffer.py, version 0.8.1 for WeeChat version 0.3
 ******************************************************************************

 Show /list results in a common buffer and interact with them.

 This script allows you to easily join channels from the /list output.
-It will open a common buffer for the /list result, through which you browse with your cursor keys, and join with the enter key.
+It will open a common buffer for the /list result, through which you browse with your cursor keys, and join with the meta-enter keys.
 Adjust sorting with meta->, meta-< and meta-/ keybindings.

 This is a script for the WeeChat chat client, www.weechat.org